-(1) Reflects annual cash retainer and committee chair retainer paid or earned by our non-employee directors.

-(2) Reflects the aggregate fair value, calculated in accordance with generally accepted accounting principles, for restricted stock awarded to our non-employee directors which become fully vested one year from the date of grant.
+- (1) Reflects annual cash retainer and committee chair retainer paid or earned by our non-employee directors. - Reflects the aggregate fair value, calculated in accordance with generally accepted accounting principles, for restricted stock awarded to our non-employee directors which become fully vested one year from the date of grant.
 Each non-employee director received an award of 7,978 shares of restricted stock on May 10, 2023.
-Mr. Maxwell, as Chairman, received 10,969 shares of restricted stock on May 10, 2023.
-Mr. Griffie received 3,146 shares of restricted stock on October 17, 2023.

-(3) Stock award represents award of 3,146 shares of restricted stock in conjunction with election to the Board on October 17, 2023.
+Mr. Maxwell, as Chairman, received 10,969 shares of restricted stock on October 17, 2023. - Stock award represents award of 3,146 shares of restricted stock in conjunction with election to the Board on October 17, 2023.